The Lovefest tyers are the heart blood of the event, coming together every year for the chance to hang out with the Lovefest crowd.

 His tying jones for articulated bugs has been such that Chad and Steve put him to work.
 Now we let him out from the back room.

 The Godfather of Modern Streamer fishing, Kelly has lost none of his hunger for trophy trout and radical streamer design.
 Sixteen years after Modern Streamer Fishing was release Galloup has a new wave of patterns being released by Montana Fly Co and his lines with Airflo.
-This is Galloup’s fourth Lovefest and third year on a serious 30″ White River brown trout hunt.
+This is Galloup’s fifth Lovefest and third year on a serious 30″ White River brown trout hunt.

 Erik Griffen is a young college student majoring in Fisheries & Wildlife at the University of Missouri.
 He is an avid fly angler with his preferred method of delivery being large meaty streamers for musky, big browns, or anything with a vicious attitude.
 Erik began fly fishing at the age of 5 with bluegills and farm ponds.
 He is part of the upcoming generation and hopes to inspire youth to learn about fly fishing and show new tricks to the streamer game.Instagram: @erik.griffen